Gael-Lopes-Da-Silva/YellowedVSCode/README.md

 <p align="center">⚙️ Yellowed is a simple material dark theme for Visual Studio Code wich focus his syntax color on the golden yellow.
 Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme for emacs, but changed a bit.
 The interface color is clearly stealed (maybe not :p) from the <a href="https://marketplace.visualstudio.com/items?itemName=tw.monokai-accent">Accent Monokai</a> theme, the blue one.</p>

+<p align="center">⚠️ If you find any weird syntax highlighting, please report it on the github page.
+This would help me a lot since I can't cover all the languages.</p>

 ---

 ### 🖼️ Screenshots